Brand

 Indications

-For use on gram negative infections such as pseudomonas, proteus and serratia, and some gram positive infections such as staphylococcus.
-Also used in skin/soft tissue, bone, abdominal and urinary tract infections and severe respiratory infections.
+For use on Gram-negative infections such as pseudomonas, proteus and serratia, and some Gram-positive infections such as staphylococcus.
+Useful in: skin/soft tissue, bone, abdominal and urinary tract infections and severe respiratory infections.

 Drug Interactions or Contraindications